taneemtee/regroup-core/README.md

 Welcome to the Regroup Corps.
 This is a non-profit initiative.

 # Motivation
 We were so optimistic about the Internet.
-We thought more information was better.
+We thought more information and more connectivity was better.

 <img width="602" alt="Madness" src="https://user-images.githubusercontent.com/885552/103556517-bf6aa480-4e66-11eb-989c-07f37821daaa.png">

-Now we know that was wrong.
+Now, things are going wrong.

 We need to fix this.
 We need to **#regroup**.